pulumi/pulumi-tool-cdk-importer/README.md

 **The tool will write an import file even if errors occur during execution.** This allows you to get a starting point (a partial import file) and iteratively improve it.
 The command will still exit with an error code, but the import file will contain whatever resources were successfully processed.

-To build up your import file incrementally across multiple runs, use `program iterate` with `--local-stack-file` and `--keep-import-state` so the same local backend is reused.
+To build up your import file incrementally across multiple runs, use `program iterate`; it keeps the local backend at `.pulumi/import-state.json` for reuse.

 #### Capture-mode options

 - `--skip-create`: Suppresses the creation of the special CDK asset helper resources (buckets, ECR repos, IAM policy glue).
-This is automatically turned on for `program iterate`, but you can also enable it manually when experimenting.
+This is enforced for `program import` and `program iterate`, and can be enabled manually in `runtime` if you want to avoid creating those helpers.
-- `--keep-import-state`: Keeps the temporary local backend directory so you can inspect the `Pulumi.dev.yaml`, exported stack files, or reuse them across multiple runs.
-- `--local-stack-file`: Provides an explicit backend file path to reuse instead of letting the tool create a new temp directory.
-Combine this with `--keep-import-state` for deterministic CI runs.
+- Local backend: `program iterate` always uses and retains a local backend rooted at `.pulumi/import-state.json`; delete that directory if you want a fresh capture.
-- In `program iterate`, the tool first runs `pulumi preview --import-file <path>` in the program directory to generate a placeholder skeleton, then enriches it with captured/state data.
-The `--import-file` and backend paths are resolved relative to your invocation directory unless absolute.
+- When an import file is requested, the tool first runs `pulumi preview --import-file <path>` in the program directory to generate a placeholder skeleton, then enriches it with captured/state data.
+The `--import-file` paths are resolved relative to your invocation directory unless absolute.

 ### Unsupported Resources